nokia-eda/terraform-provider-otlp-v1alpha1/docs/resources/metric_export.md

 <a id="nestedatt--spec--exports"></a>
 ### Nested Schema for `spec.exports`

-Required:

-- `path` (String) The state DB path to export, in the format '.node.srl.interface'

 Optional:

 - `attributes` (Attributes) Allows adding static or dynamic attributes to the metrics. (see [below for nested schema](#nestedatt--spec--exports--attributes))